nf-core/tools/README.md

 To create the pull request, a personal access token is required for API authentication.
 These can be created at [https://github.com/settings/tokens](https://github.com/settings/tokens).
 Supply this using the `--auth-token` flag.

+## Tools CLI TUI

+_CLI:_ Command line interface
+_TUI:_ Terminal user interface

+The `nf-core` command line interface is fairly large, with a lot of commands and options.
+To make it easier to explore and use, run `nf-core tui` to launch a graphical terminal interface.

+This functionality works using [Textualize/trogon](https://github.com/Textualize/trogon) and is based on the underlying CLI implementation that uses [Click](https://click.palletsprojects.com/).

 ## Modules